Xonturis/GreyWard/README.md

 ========

 This software exposes an HTTP interface for unlocking and starting media through VLC.
-At this time, and due to my personal requirements, only `1fichier.com` is handled.
+At this time, and due to my personal requirements, only `1fichier.com` and `alldebrid` are handled.
 If you need GreyWard to handle a new website, feel free to ask through issues, you can also fork or, even better, issue a push request.

 Build
 =====